 The bread is soft and tender, similar to brioche but without a ton of butter and sugar.
-A confectioners glaze goes over top with a smattering of colored sprinkles for festivity.
+A confectioners glaze goes over the top with a smattering of colored sprinkles for festivity.

-The bread is lightly flavored with anise seeds, candied fruits and almonds; if you don’ t like anise or candied fruit you can omit them and use fresh lemon zest and raisins or another dried fruit instead.
+The bread is lightly flavored with anise seeds, candied fruits, and almonds; if you don’ t like anise or candied fruit you can omit them and use fresh lemon zest and raisins or another dried fruit instead.

 This was always baked ahead of time and marked as off limits until Easter morning.
-It was a true testament of our willpower to keep from cutting into it before then and something I recall as being torturous in nature.
+It was a true testament to our willpower to keep from cutting into it before then and something I recall as being torturous in nature.
 I’m surely exaggerating because childhood food memories are usually like that.

 - In a large bowl combine 1 cup flour, sugar, salt and un-dissolved yeast.
 Heat milk and 2 tablespoons of margarine in a saucepan over low heat just until warmed and margarine melts.

 - Add to dry ingredients and beat for 2 minutes on medium speed scraping bowl occasionally.

 - Add eggs and 1 and 3/4 cup flour.
 Beat at high speed 2 minutes.
 Stir in enough additional flour to make a soft dough.
 Turn onto floured board.
 Knead for 8 to 10 minutes.
 Place in a greased bowl and turn to grease top.
 Cover, and let rise for about 1 hour or until doubled in size in a warm place.